-Do I Want to Be a Jingle Writer?
+Should I Become a Jingle Writer?

 Jingle writers compose music and lyrics to advertise products or services for companies.
 They seek to create a highly memorable melody and slogan, sometimes by working directly with clients, to convey a positive impression of a particular product or service.
 Some jingle writers work as freelancers, deciding their own work schedules and which assignments to take; however, steady work is not a guarantee.

-|Degree Level||None required, music degree beneficial|
+|Degree Level||None required; a bachelor's degree is beneficial|

-|Experience||Experience playing different instruments, composing music and recording|
+|Experience||Playing instruments, composing music, and audio recording|

 Step 1: Develop Broad Musical Skills and Knowledge

-Jingle writers are songwriters who write songs that are intentionally brief and designed to market a product or service.
+Jingle writers write songs that are intentionally brief and designed to market a product or service.
 Successful jingle writers must know how to play a wide variety of musical instruments and select which sounds and melodies to use for jingles.
 They also must be familiar with various genres of music in order to best match the tone and atmosphere of a specific company for their advertisements.

-- Consider formal education.
-While practice and personal study can produce tremendous results, training with experienced musicians, studying at a music conservatory or entering a music degree program can greatly benefit all musicians, including jingle writers.
+Consider formal education.
+While practice and personal study can produce tremendous results, training with experienced musicians, studying at a music conservatory, or entering a music degree program can greatly benefit all musicians, including jingle writers.
 Additional courses in business or advertising may also assist a jingle writer's understanding of how to achieve the most profitable results.

 Step 2: Create Music

 Often the most useful learning tool for jingle writers is to simply begin composing and experimenting with music and sounds.
 While some jingle writers may begin writing for commercials, many begin their careers with the intention of writing full songs.
 Once musicians have a library of music, they're able to pitch their ideas to advertising companies.